Tutorial - Integrate Dynamo

 To infinity and beyond

 Nice!
-You are now able to create an app that can integrate with an external installation of Dynamo through a Generic Worker!
+You are now able to create an app that can integrate with Dynamo (Sandbox) using a Dynamo Worker!

 Of course, the journey doesn't end here.
-Check out some of our other tutorials or go to the next section where you can see the different paths you can follow in your journey to learn more about VIKTOR.
+Check out some of our other tutorials or try to replace Dynamo script from this tutorial with one of your own!